Let’s talk Art in Society in Asia 1960s–1990s.

 The spirit of this new consciousness for freedom that called for criticality to question dominant structures of power resonates across all three chapters of this exhibition.

-What has been the most eye-opening factor over the course of curating this exhibition from its inception?
+What has been the most eye-opening factor over the course of curating this exhibition?

-What do you hope for public members to take away from an exhibition of this importance?
+What do you hope visitors take away from an exhibition of this importance?

 We hope the exhibition prompts visitors to question assumptions, just like how artists then were challenging official narratives with their artistic expressions.